section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 ### Conclusion
 In this article, we have learned how to access data with ADO.NET.

-In Micro Focus Visual COBOL, we also have learned about the basic ADO Flow of data, the preparation, how to create a connection, creating a command, reading the data, understood what housekeeping is, and getting to know about other data providers.
+In Micro Focus Visual COBOL, we also have learned about the basic ADO flow of data, the preparation, how to create a connection, creating a command, reading the data, understood what housekeeping is, and getting to know about other data providers.

 ### Further reading
 - [Function to Create an ADO Connection](https://community.microfocus.com/cobol/visualcobol/f/forumid-18/348985/function-to-create-an-ado-connection)